Romani, Balkan in Algeria

 Romani call themselves Roma, which in their language means "men."
 They derive Rom from the word Dom, meaning "a man of low caste who gains his livelihood by singing and dancing."
 The Romani language, therefore, comes from the name the Romani call themselves.

 Romani have their roots in India.
 They began spreading westward in the tenth century.
 By the fourteenth century, there were large Romani groups established in the Balkan Mountains of Bulgaria.
 Some continued to live as nomads; others settled in permanent dwellings.
 Regardless of where they lived, though, to non-Romani, they remained mysterious and distinct.
-Curiosity about them eventually led to hatred and discrimination.
-In the twentieth century, the Nazis killed thousands of Romani.
-Today, they are still discriminated against.
+Curiosity about them often gives way to hatred and discrimination no matter where they live.
 Many times, the population counts of Romani are inaccurate because of their nomadic lifestyle.
 Others do not possess identity cards because they fear discrimination or persecution.

 The Balkan dialect of Romani borrows from both Greek and Turkish.
 For this reason, we call it a hybrid language.